Build your first validation

 This walkthrough guides you through creating a simple validation to compare a source table against a target table.
 In this example, you will use Vector Validation, the default validation method.

-For an interactive version of this walkthrough, see the Interactive demo section.
+For an interactive version of this walkthrough, see Interactive walkthroughs.

 Create a new validation: From the Validata home screen, click Create Validation.